Robert Smith (musician): Views

 Smith is uncomfortable giving interviews and talking to strangers, expressing a desire to avoid both where possible.
 He has multiple social media profiles, which he uses solely to share news about his work and prevent people from following accounts pretending to be him.

 In 2011, Smith described himself as "a liberal kind of guy," but "uncomfortable with politicised musicians".
 He told Rolling Stone in 2019, "I've always held what could be considered a socialist viewpoint on the world.
 I think right of centre is always wrong, and that's as political as I get in public."
 He has openly expressed disdain for the British royal family, lamenting how musicians he respects have accepted British honours while stating that he would rather "cut off [his] own hands", as well as sporting a "citizens, not subjects" slogan on his guitar during a tour in 2012 and 2013.

+In 2024, Smith signed an open letter criticizing the use of artificial intelligence in music.